heavenwing/go-project-template/worker/README.md

 - |- user.go // a sample database access for user data

-|= service //service folder contains the client code for all the external services that the handler, manager and middleware depend on
+|= service //service folder contains the client code for all the external services that the workder, handler, manager depend on

 - |- common.go // this file contains all common local functions and vairables in the package